-3.6.3.6.2.1 Impacts from Military Expended Materials - Other Than Munitions Under Alternative 1
+3.6.3.6.2.1 Impacts from Military Expended Materials - Other Than Munitions under Alternative 1

-Impacts from Military Expended Materials - Other Than Munitions Under Alternative 1 for Training Activities
+Impacts from Military Expended Materials - Other Than Munitions under Alternative 1 for Training Activities

-As indicated in Section 3.0.3.3.6.3 (Military Expended Materials - Other Than Munitions) under Alternative 1, activities involving target materials use would occur throughout the Study Area.
+As indicated in Section 3.0.3.3.6.3 (Military Expended Materials Other Than Munitions) under Alternative 1, activities involving target materials use would occur throughout the Study Area.
 All of the ESA-listed species occur where target materials could potentially be expended.

-As indicated in Section 3.0.3.3.6.3 (Military Expended Materials - Other Than Munitions), under Alternative 1, activities that expend chaff and flare occur throughout the Study Area.
-No potential impacts would occur from the chaff itself, but there is some potential for fishes to ingest the end caps or pistons associated with the chaff cartridges.
+As indicated in Section 3.0.3.3.6.3 (Military Expended Materials Other Than Munitions), under Alternative 1, activities that expend chaff and flare occur throughout the Study Area.
+No potential impacts would occur from the chaff itself, but there is some potential for fishes to ingest the end caps, pistons, or compression pads associated with the chaff or flare cartridges.